LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 1. The Compressor (Device Under Test)
 2. A computer that is running the LabBench and the ```ctscpmauto@labbench.io``` protocol
-3. A LabBench CPAR+ DUE device
+3. A LabBench CPAR+ DUO device
 4. Two Surgical Tourniquet Cuffs (In the present test: VBM Tourniquet Cuffs (REF 20-54-522))
+5. A LabBench SCALE (not shown in figure 1)

 For an overview of the experimental setup, please see Figur 1.